mitmath/computational-thinking/website/index.md

 # Introduction to Computational Thinking

 Welcome to **MIT 18.S191 aka 6.S083 aka 22.S092**, **Spring 2021** edition!

-Class starts Wednesday Feb 17th, 1pm EST. Come to this page to attend live MIT classes open to the general public.
-We will be broadcasting live at this site and will answer questions on Discord.
+Class starts _Wednesday Feb 17th, 1pm EST_.
+Come to this page to attend live MIT classes open to the general public.
+We will be _broadcasting live_ at this site and will answer questions on [Discord](https://discord.gg/Z5qnVf8).

 > This is **Spring 2021**.
 For **Fall 2020**, see our [old website](https://computationalthinking.mit.edu/Fall20/).